bibek22/blog/content/computer-programming-third-year.md

 array - that is the location of `a[0]`.

 We also know that an array has a chunk of memory allocated all at one place.
-So, for example if `&a[0]`, the address of the first element of `a` were 2740004, then `&a[10]` would be 2740013 and every other elements would lie in between.
+So, for example if `&a[0]`, the address of the first element of `a`, were 2740004 then `&a[10]` would be 2740013 and every other elements would lie in between.

 So, we can do maths on the address itself and dereference it to loop through an array.
 Like so: